SchumacherFM/blog-cs/content/projects/2016-02-26-mailout-caddyserver-email-smtp.md

   - GoLang
 ---

-Ever wanted to send emails from your static site without depending on 3rd party services?
+Ever wanted to send emails from your static website without depending on 3rd party services?
 Meet the mailout middleware for Caddy Server!

 <!--more-->

-After several blogs of mine moved away from WordPress and TYPO3 to [Hugo](https://gohugo.io), the static site generator, I wasn't able to send emails from these static sites anymore.
+After moving several of my blogs away from WordPress and TYPO3 to [Hugo](https://gohugo.io), the static site generator, I wasn't able to send emails from these static sites anymore.

-Of course there are 3rd party services like https://en.wikipedia.org/wiki/FormMail or www.formspree.io or any other interpreted script form processor which you can install.
+Of course there are 3rd party services like https://en.wikipedia.org/wiki/FormMail or www.formspree.io or any other interpreted script form processor, which you can install.
 But those scripts introduce another insecure dependency or someone reads your emails.

 With the Go Language based [middleware](https://en.wikipedia.org/wiki/Middleware) mailout